Luiz-Adorno/DaggerHiltMVI/README.md

 # DaggerHiltMVI

 DaggerHiltMVI is a personal project to study about the MVI architecture and dependency injection with Dagger Hilt.
-Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.

 After launch the applicaiton, a running progress bar will be shown while network data is retrieved, and once the data is obtained, it'll be cached and displayed on the screen.